-One of the biggest problems I see right now is that the Food Safety Plan development is there, but for some reason, the definitive team and the execution are weak.
+One of the problems I see frequently is that the Food Safety Plan development is there, but the PCQI team and the execution don’t match up.
 I don’t see a lot of good cross-functional participation in the actual implementation of preventive controls.
 There are a lot of reasons for that.

-Most companies in the United States follow both the principles of the Hazard Analysis and Critical Control Point (HACCP) system adopted by the Codex Alimentarius Commission and the Hazard Analysis of Risk-based Preventive Controls under FSMA.
-Both Codex HACCP and FSMA Preventive Controls are risk-based standards to minimize and eliminate food safety hazards.
-That’s not quality-driven.
-They’re both based on prevention.
+Most U.S. companies follow the Hazard Analysis and Critical Control Point (HACCP) principles and FSMA’s Hazard Analysis of Risk-based Preventive Controls (HARPC).
+Both HACCP and FSMA Preventive Controls are risk-based standards to minimize and eliminate food safety hazards.
+They’re not quality-driven.
+They’re based on prevention.

 Both also focus on a team leader.
-When it comes to HACCP, there are HACCP coordinators.
-When it comes to FSMA Preventive Controls, there is a Preventive Controls Qualified Individual (PCQI), or a team of qualified individuals.
+When it comes to HACCP, there are coordinators.
+When it comes to FSMA , there’s a Preventive Controls Qualified Individual (PCQI) or a team of people.
 Both HACCP and FSMA require formally trained individuals and team members to execute the plans effectively.
 Both plans suggest having a cross-functional team oversee the development and implementation of HACCP and the Food Safety Plan.

 This is where a lot of gaps emerge.
-A lot of companies have a training certified team leader, but often the cross-functional team doesn’t receive formal training or participate in the actual implementation of the Food Safety Plans.
+Most companies employ a certified team leader, but teams often don’t receive training or participate in the Food Safety Plan implementation.

 There are also differences between HACCP and FSMA Preventive Controls.
 There’s more work to be done within the Food Safety Plan.
 In Codex HACCP, the HACCP coordinator will go through an International HACCP Alliance or equivalent workshop.
 They’re responsible for managing critical control points, or CCPs, the vital monitoring areas in the Food Safety Plan.

 HACCP coordinators are responsible for the critical monitoring of CCPs.
 In most HACCP plans, we see zero to three CCPs per facility.
 It could be a kill step of some sort, metal detection, X-rays, cold storage, things like that.
 That’s what we usually identify as a critical control point.
-There is less need for critical oversight of monitoring because there are typically critical control points in a HACCP plan versus FSMA Preventive Controls plans.
+There is less need for critical oversight of monitoring because there are critical control points in a HACCP plan.

 Now let’s outline the workload associated with a FSMA Preventive Controls plan.
 We’ve gone from HACCP to FSMA Preventive Controls.
 We’ve increased the amount of workload when it comes to Preventive Controls.
 The PCQI must go through the official training workshop.
-Preventive controls are now those critical areas of monitoring, and it’s required to monitor these areas for food safety and controlling hazards.
+Preventive controls are those critical monitoring areas, and it’s required to monitor these areas for food safety and controlling hazards.
 Unlike HACCP, we’re looking at typically one to four preventive controls per facility.
-Not only do we have CCPs, which are our process preventive controls, but we’re also adding supply chain controls and now need to manage multiple suppliers.
+Not only do we have CCPs, process preventive controls, but we’re adding supply chain controls and must manage multiple suppliers.
 We’re adding allergen preventive controls for label review and removing unique allergens from shared equipment.
-Whereas in HACCP, those particular buckets were part of the prerequisite programs, the FSMA Preventive Controls addresses them in the Food Safety Plan.
+Whereas in HACCP, those buckets were part of the prerequisite programs, the FSMA Preventive Controls addresses them in the Food Safety Plan.

-The higher number of CCPs as part of the FSMA Preventive Controls means more critical food safety monitoring oversight is necessary within the Food Safety Plan and the team.
+The higher number of CCPs as part of the FSMA Preventive Controls requires more critical food safety monitoring oversight.
 Because you manage preventive controls like CCPs, we now must monitor them more critically.
 And preventive controls such as allergen, sanitation, supply chains, have multiple layers that require additional resources to monitor and manage.
 This is where I see a considerable breakdown within organizations.
-We’re still seeing the QA department with the PCQI working on their own to manage all these buckets within their Food Safety Plan.
+We’re still seeing the QA department with the PCQI working on their own to manage these buckets within the Food Safety Plan.

-To execute a robust Food Safety Plan like Preventive Controls, each department must play a role as part of the cross-functional team to succeed in the implementation.
+To execute a robust Food Safety Plan like Preventive Controls, each department must play a role as part of the cross-functional team to succeed.
 One department or person cannot manage and successfully oversee the amount of food safety controls you need in Preventive Controls.
 Therefore, we need more cross-functional participation.
-If Quality Assurances is the only department monitoring the plan, those critical programs managed by other departments like supply chain, warehouse, sanitation, operations could become lost in the overall importance and not handled properly.
+If QA is the only department monitoring the plan, the critical programs other departments manage could become lost among the priorities and mishandled.
 That’s a problem.
-The lack of cross-functional resources put toward the Food Safety Plan is the most troublesome area I see when I’m doing audits, consulting, and training.
+The lack of cross-functional resources put toward the Food Safety Plan is the most troublesome area I see.

 First, identify your cross-functional team members and choose individuals with leadership skills.
-I can’t stress how important this is because if you choose somebody who doesn’t want to be there and is disgruntled, they’re not going to give any effort to the team and could emerge as a weak link leading to gaps and execution failures.
+If you choose somebody who doesn’t want to be there, they’re not going to give any effort to the team.
+And it could emerge as a weak link leading to gaps and execution failures.
 It’s also critical to choose individuals who have a desire to take on more responsibility.
 Those team leaders must have management skills and make sure they work well with others.

 Second, designate a team leader for each preventive control.
-You’re more likely to get more out of the team if you can give them the responsibility to come back and report.
+You’ll get more out of the team if you can give them the responsibility to return and report.
 It’s like being on the SQF and BRC team.

 Choose a member of each key department.
 Usually, we see quality assurance that leads the team, but they shouldn’t be the only trained PCQI.
 It’s common to see QA and food safety.
-Laboratory personnel are on teams these days because of the amount of allergen changeovers, the environmental monitoring programs, the COAs, and things of that nature.
+Laboratory personnel are on teams these days because of the amount of allergen changeovers, environmental monitoring programs, and COAs.
 Operations, of course, should be on the team.
 They need to take ownership of what’s going out on the production floor.

-Sanitation is the most critical department for food safety because if you have a dirty plant, you won’t have food safety.
+Sanitation is the most critical department for food safety.
+If you have a dirty plant, you won’t have food safety.
 Sanitation must be on your cross-functional team.
-If you don’t have somebody from purchasing or supply chain, you’re going to have a weak link when it comes to managing these new preventive controls.
+If purchasing isn’t involved, you’ll have a weak link when it comes to managing these new preventive controls.
 The warehouse, engineering, HR, commercialization, all of these members can fulfill a role.
-All these members play a part and keep all those requirements up to speed when it comes to your new Food Safety Plan.
+All these members can play a part when it comes to your new Food Safety Plan.

 Someone in the QA department usually serves as the main PCQI.
 They oversee the rest of the team leaders, monitoring and verifying all the preventive controls.
 They’re the ones looking at the trends.
 They’re the ones updating the paperwork.
 They look at the process, allergen, sanitation, and supply chain.
 They manage all the elements of the Food Safety Plan with the rest of the team leaders.